bateni1380/Multithread-Programming-In-C-And-CPP/README.md

 ## Multithreaded Matrix Multiplication C++ Server
 This was a project for Operating System course tought by Dr. Bejani in June 2023 at Amirkabir University of Tecknology.

-This is a cpp server which provides multithreaded matrix multiplication using only boost library.
+The run_server.cpp is a cpp server which provides multithreaded matrix multiplication using only boost library.
+The grep.c is another project for my os course which is a simple implementation of grep in c (not c++) using built-in libraries of c in linux.

 ![Capture](https://github.com/bateni1380/Multithreaded-Matrix-Multiplication-CPP-Server/assets/65423010/3c4c4680-fada-41d4-986e-133dae4e0232)
-An example of using the apps api's (using postman)
+An example of using the run_server.cpp api's (using postman)

-### Installation
+### Installation (run_server.cpp)
 You have to install boost library and C++ (>11) to be able to run the run_server.cpp file.

 For package installing in C++, you can use [this link](https://vcpkg.io/en/getting-started.html).
-### Usage
+### Usage (run_server.cpp)
 This c++ code, starts a server on your **http://localhost:8080/**

 #### /matrix_multiplation